Espad/Exploratory-Data-Analysis-Course-Project-2/README.md

 vehiclesNEI <- NEI[NEI$SCC %in% vehiclesSCC,]
 ```

-2. Subset for motor vehicles in Baltimore.
+2.Subset for motor vehicles in Baltimore.

 ```r
 baltimoreVehiclesNEI <- vehiclesNEI[vehiclesNEI$fips==24510,]
 ```

-3. Make a plot using ggplot2.
+3.Make a plot using ggplot2.

 ```r